Fold Excess Bag Underneath

 Fold back about 1/2" of it from the edge so you can use it as a "tab" ... no more picking at the edge to FIND the edge!
 I do the same thing for scotch-tape!

-Wrapping helps cushion sharp corners and edges of vacuum-sealed dehydrated food so they don’t puncture other bags inside Mylar storage.
+Wrapping cushions sharp edges so they don’t puncture neighboring bags inside Mylar storage.
+It’s optional but strongly recommended for brittle or pointy foods.

-Can I reuse the plastic wrap after opening a food packet?
+Can I reuse the plastic wrap after opening food?

-Will plastic wrap affect the vacuum seal or food freshness?
+Does plastic wrap affect the vacuum seal or freshness?

-No. Plastic wrap is applied after vacuum sealing, so it doesn’t interfere with the seal or the oxygen absorber or desiccant packet’s effectiveness.
+No. The wrap goes on after vacuum sealing, so it won’t interfere with the seal or the oxygen absorber and desiccant packets.

 5 Dried Food Recipes (That Actually Taste Great)